Cost of Somali piracy slumps as attacks fall - report

 Since then, growing use of private security details and the presence of international warships have largely prevented successful attacks.
 No large vessels were seized in 2013.

-"The efforts of the international community and the shipping industry have considerably reduced the threat of Somali piracy," says Jens Madsen, one of the report's authors.
+"The efforts of the international community and the shipping industry have considerably reduced the threat of Somali piracy," says Jens Madsen, one of the report sources.
 "But we have yet to achieve the goal of ... zero vessels captured and zero hostages held."

 Only a tiny proportion of the money spent on Somali piracy was being used for permanent solutions onshore, the pirates' launching pad for attacks on passing ships, the report said.